Institute for Policy and Engagement

-In July 2022, we supported Nottingham Climate Assembly to run Nottingham’s first ever Citizens Assembly.
-The aim was to engage young people in campaigning for action on climate change and to give them support to have their voices heard.
+In July 2022, we supported Nottingham Climate Assembly to run Nottingham’s first ever Citizens Assembly, leading to their first Youth Climate Manifesto.

 Who organised the event?